Does street opera still have a place in Singapore?

-Quiet heartland estates would find makeshift stages within their vicinity this month, since it is the start of the Hungry Ghost Festival.
-However, the occurrences of such street performances are less frequent now where the main bulk of entertainment's being derived from technology, online or from current trends at any given point in time.
-So in a world that is rapidly changing and always in the pursuit of the next best thing, where do our traditions, such as street opera, still stand?
+Residents in heartland estates are likely to find makeshift stages in their vicinity this month, since it is the start of the Hungry Ghost Festival.
+However, such street performances are less frequent now that people get most of their entertainment from the latest technology, online content or other trends.
+In a world that is rapidly changing and people are always in pursuit of the next best thing, where do our traditions, such as street opera, stand?

-The once popular and accessible form of craft and entertainment is now dwindling in numbers due to various reasons.
-The experienced actors and their main audience are all ageing.
-It is also difficult to garner attention from the younger crowds because of the lack of appreciation in our local dialects as well as the need to compete with media giants such as Netflix.
+The once popular and accessible form of craft and entertainment is now dwindling in number.
+The actors and their main audience are getting older.
+It is difficult to attract the attention of the younger crowds, who do not appreciate local dialects and prefer media giants such as Netflix.

-Yet, ironically, we see their design elements in fashion and even on advertising materials.
-Is it fair to use the parts that bait the modern crowd without offering support for the craft itself that holds so much cultural value and a nod to the beginnings of performance in Singapore?
+Ironically, we see opera’s design elements in fashion and advertisements.
+Is it fair to use the parts that bait the modern crowd without offering support for the craft itself, which holds so much cultural value and is a nod to the beginnings of performance in Singapore?

-B-SIDE reaches out to Ms Tse Yee Ling, a Cantonese opera performer herself, to find out more about the craft itself.
+B-Side reaches out to Tse Yee Ling, a Cantonese opera performer, to find out more about the craft.

-How much of the decline in viewership of opera is caused by the enforcement of Mandarin being more important than any other dialect here in Singapore?
+How much of the decline in opera viewership is caused by the enforcement of Mandarin as being more important than any other dialects here in Singapore?

-Are there any ways that technology has helped to promote and preserve opera today?
+Has technology helped to promote and preserve opera?

-The development of Social Media has enabled amateur opera groups to establish a stronger presence in the arts scene now.
-However, when it comes to teaching techniques and material, many methods still rely on the traditional word-of-mouth ways to impart the relevant skills.
+Amateur opera groups are using social media to establish a stronger presence in the arts scene.
+However, when it comes to teaching techniques and material, many still rely on the traditional word-of-mouth way to impart the relevant skills.

 That street opera has lower standards than amateur opera groups in clans and associations.